gwythyr/nodejs-debug-mcp/SPECIFICATION.md

 ### Process Lifecycle

-The spawned Node process is forcefully terminated (`SIGKILL`) after expression evaluation, regardless of whether it has finished executing.
-This ensures clean resource management.
+The spawned Node process is allowed to exit naturally.
+The implementation only sends a termination signal if cleanup occurs while the process is still running.

 ### Environment Inheritance